RichardDShipman/Glycoproteomics_Graph_Tool/README.md

 # GlycoproteomicsGraphTool_release
-Neo4j-based Glycoproteomics Graph Tool

 Richard Shipman -- 13AUG2024, Released: 18OCT2024

 - (https://github.com/RichardDShipman)

+# Neo4j Graph Database Based Glycoproteomics Graph Tool (release)

+The Glycoproteomics Graph Tool was developed to create a centralized graph database that captures the intricate relationships in glycoproteomics, linking glycan structures, proteins, genes, and biological processes.
+By leveraging Neo4j and integrating data from GlyGen, this tool models glycoproteomics data in a graph format, making it easier to explore and analyze the complex biological interactions within the glycome.

+## Why Use Graphs for Glycoproteomics?

+Graphs are an ideal approach because glycoproteomics sits at the intersection of multiple omics fields (proteomics, genomics, glycomics).
+This graph tool allows for the integration of multi-omics data, enabling the representation of biological knowledge in a contextualized manner.
+It facilitates the study of glycoconjugates and their connections to key biological entities, enhancing our understanding of glycosylation and its implications in health and disease.
+The structure makes it highly suitable for future applications in machine learning and artificial intelligence, where understanding relationships between biological components is key.

-This GlycoproteomicsGraphTool_release repository serves as the core module in the glycoproteomics knowledge graph.
+This GlycoproteomicsGraphTool_release repository serves as the core module in the construction of a glycoproteomics knowledge graph.
 The primary purpose of this graph is to store glycoproteomic (glycoconjugates) records in relationship to common biological entities and processes.
-The development of this graph was inspired by the GlyGen workshop titled GlyGen Virtual Training Workshop 2024. (https://wiki.glygen.org/GlyGen_CFDE_Biocuration2024_Workshop) GlyGen also serves as a data source for the glycoproteomics data used in this knowledge graph.
+The development of this graph was inspired by the GlyGen workshop titled GlyGen Virtual Training Workshop 2024. (https://wiki.glygen.org/GlyGen_CFDE_Biocuration2024_Workshop) GlyGen data repository also serves as a data source for the glycoproteomics data used in the construction of this knowledge graph.

 ![Graph Data Model](/examples/CoreGraphDataModel.png)